Albert Ströck

-Albert Ströck (6 March 1903 - 10 July 1969), also known as Adalbert Ströck and Albert Török, was a Romanian-Hungarian footballer who played for CA Oradea, Újpest FC and also for Romania and Hungary.
+Albert Ströck (6 March 1903 - 10 July 1969), also known as Adalbert Ströck and Albert Török, was a Romanian-Hungarian footballer who played as a forward for CA Oradea, Újpest FC and also for Romania and Hungary.
 He was part of Romania's squad for the football tournament at the 1924 Summer Olympics.

 He played for Újpest FC between 1929 and 1932, winning the Mitropa Cup 1929 and the Coupe des Nations 1930.
 He then moved to Switzerland, to FC La Chaux-de-Fonds.